 I don't imagine it's the high profile ones that are at risk.
 They're already working in a global marketplace and are already competing outside of the UK.

-Nissan are an entirely different prospect as they rely on being in the UK to get around the EU's retarded protectionism.
+Nissan are an entirely different prospect as they rely on being in the UK to get around the EU's departed protectionism.
 That won't change no matter how much we ditch quotas and tariffs because the EU is still stuck in the 1970s

 Back